Formal Verification for JavaScript Regular Expressions: a Proven Semantics and its Applications (Extended Version): Formal Verification of the PikeVM Matching Algorithm

 \paragraph{Compilation} The first step of the PikeVM algorithm consists in computing a bytecode representing the NFA of the regex.
-Bytecode instructions are represented on \Autoref{fig:bytecode}.
+An NFA is encoded as a list of bytecode instructions.
+Each bytecode instruction corresponds to a state of the NFA; these instructions are represented on \Autoref{fig:bytecode}.
+All instructions are labeled with a natural number $\lbl$ indicating their position in the list.
+Edges of the NFA are represented in two ways: either the instructions directly contain the labels of their successor states, or there is an implicit edge between each instruction without a label and the following instruction in the list.
 The NFA bytecode compilation function, shown on \Autoref{fig:pikevm_compile}, is an extension of the traditional Thompson NFA construction~\cite{thompson68}.
 The recursive compilation function, $\compilation{\subreg}$, transforms a regex into a list of bytecode instructions.
-All instructions are labeled with a natural number $\lbl$ indicating their position in the list.
-At the end of compilation, an \accept~ instruction is appended to the end of the list of instructions.
+The dots ``\dots'' indicate a fresh label, to be used for the next instruction.
+At the end of compilation, an \accept~ instruction (the accepting state of the NFA) is appended to the end of the list of instructions.
 To encode priority, the labels in the \fork{}{}~ instruction are ordered: the first label corresponds to the top priority branch to explore.
 As a result, the compilation of \re{\regstar{\subreg}} and \re{\lazystar{\subreg}} differ in their first instruction, the greedy star giving more priority to doing one more iteration, and the lazy one giving more priority to exiting.

 \paragraph{Execution} After the regex is compiled to bytecode, PikeVM interprets this bytecode on a string of characters.
 The algorithm reads each character of the string one at a time.
 In between each character, it builds a list of possible incomplete paths (ordered by priority) in the bytecode NFA.